 Bridge Diagnostics, Inc. (BDI) started as a University of Colorado research project funded by FHWA and PennDOT in 1987.
 The goal of this project was how to better understand bridge performance based on field measurements.
-During the project, the founders of BDI developed both the original electronics and analysis tools used by the company today to test, monitor, and analyze bridges, dams, buildings, and many other heavy civil structures.
+During the project, the founders of BDI developed both the original electronics and analysis tools used by the company today to test, monitor, and analyze structures, geology, environments, bridges, dams, buildings, and many other heavy civil structures.

 BDI is also a small instrumentation house that builds fit-for-purpose data acquisition and sensor intended for heavy civil application.
-This equipment is intended to help improve performance of already existing technologies for this unique heavy civil environment as well as design custom equipment required for a specific project that may not exist in the open market.
+This equipment is intended to help improve the performance of already existing technologies for this unique heavy civil environment as well as design custom equipment required for a specific project that may not exist in the open market.

 Socioeconomic Status: SBA Small Business

 SAM Entity Name: Bridge Diagnostics, Inc.

 DUNS Number: 557400785